 - Sentence completion

-- Candidates are assessed on National Curriculum topics taught up to the end of Year 5
+- Candidates are tested on National Curriculum topics taught up to the end of Year 5.

 - Examples and practice questions, where relevant, are provided during the tests so that candidates understand what they have to do.